 What you need to know about the Yak!

 YikYak is a hyperlocal, social, and anonymous bulletin board.
 It was created in 2013 by two graduates from Furman University and is welcomed on America's college campuses with a growing popularity.
 Today the company is funded with over $11 Million.

 Yakarama is a numerical score that represents the activity level of the user.
 It increases and decreases based on the number of up-votes or down-votes of other users, or by voting on the yaks of other users.

-A user can up-vote or down-vote a Yak in his area, a Yak with a high score get featured.
+A user can up-vote or down-vote a Yak in his area, a Yak with a high number of up-votes gets featured in the Hot tab.
 A vote cannot be changed and Yaks with a negative score of 5 are removed from the feed.

 Users can also choose to comment on Yaks.
 They get notified if their Yaks received a comment and can also reply to comments by up-voting, down-voting or commenting.